ALTIBASE/Documents/Manuals/Altibase_trunk/eng/ACI_Eng.md

 #### Description

-This function returns information about the specified column as an ALTIBASE_FIELD pointer. appointed Possible column numbers are values from 0 (altibase_num_fields (result) -1).
+This function returns information about the specified column as an ALTIBASE_FIELD pointer.
+Possible column numbers are values from 0 (altibase_num_fields (result) -1).

 The memory pointed to by the pointer returned by this function is managed internally by the library.
 It should never be changed or released by the user.